-How our minds can trick us how to avoid pitfalls in our observations and reasoning.
+How our minds can trick us, and how to avoid pitfalls in our observations and reasoning.

-How the laws of reality can help us to ascertain that we do live in a simulation.
+How laws of reality can help us establish that we live inside a simulation.

-Why the evidence for the paranormal is not scientific but strong enough to count.
+Why evidence for the paranormal is not scientific but strong enough to count.

 How coincidences surrounding major historical events indicate that everything happens according to a script.

-Why many people see 11:11 and other peculiar time prompts.
+Why do many people see 11:11 and other peculiar time prompts.